Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and

 A solver denoted ``qaleFOAM'' was also developed, coupling a FNPF solver using a Quasi Lagrangian Eulerian FEM with \openfoam.
 The method is presented and applied in \textcite{li_zonal_2018,li_numerical_2018,yan_numerical_2019,wang_numerical_2020}.

-Another innovative DD method, presented in \textcite{kristiansen_gap_2012,kristiansen_validation_2013}, employs a potential viscous model as the external model.
+Another innovative DD method, presented in \textcite{kristiansen_gap_2012,kristiansen_validation_2013}, employs a linear potential model as the external model, that is responsible of solving for the free surface evolution.
 The coupling is then made with a NS based model and both are solved with the Finite Volume Method (FVM).

 Once again, more literature references can be found in \textcite[section 4]{davidson_efficient_2020} and \textcite{di_paolo_wave_2021}.